yantarou/website/source/networking/midonet-integration_mem-5-rhel-7-liberty-osp-director.html.md

 ### MidoNet Tunnel Zone Creation and Host Registration

-We first need to create a Tunnel Zone in the Midonet CLI and then register the Midolman agent to it.
-This will allow the Midolman agent to send packets and communicate to the Midonet API.
+Create a Tunnel Zone in the Midonet CLI and register the MidoNet Agents agent to it.

 1. Launch the MidoNet CLI: